SSWConsulting/SSW.Rules.Content/rules/the-best-boardroom-av-solution/rule.md

 * Not all Windows laptops have Mirrorcast capability
 * Not designed for corporate networking (can’t have both guest access and secured network at the same time)
 * Guest need to be on a corporate network to connect
-* Display can not be shared across multiple screens in an automated AV setup, e.g through Control4
+* Display cannot be shared across multiple screens in an automated AV setup, e.g through Control4

 ### Extron